The Instant Pot Stuffed Butternut Squash is an easy vegetarian dish – it’s filled with kale, quinoa, goat cheese and a balsamic vinaigrette.

 - Grab some glass meal prep bowls if you plan on turning this squash into your weekly lunches.

-- Buy an extra trivet online in case you lost yours
+- Buy an extra trivet online in case you lost yours.

-Instant Pot Butternut Squash
+Instant Pot Stuffed Butternut Squash

 Ingredients